Instructure Reports 30% Year-Over-Year Revenue Growth

 July 31, 2018

-On July 30th, Instructure, the Salt Lake City-based SaaS company known for products such as Canvas and Bridge, announced its 2nd quarter financial results.
+On July 30th, Instructure announced its 2nd quarter financial results, and there was a lot of welcome news.
 In many respects, Instructure had a very strong 2nd quarter, largely due to increased customer adoptions of its products both domestically and internationally.
 However, despite all of the company’s good news, there are indications that many investors remain on the fence about whether Instructure stock offers a solid short- or long-term investment.

 Instructure Celebrates Growing Customer Adoptions and Revenues